shirawerman/Beyond-RGB/README.md

 # Beyond-RGB
-A real- world dataset comprising thousands of multispectral and RGB images in diverse real world and lab conditions
+A real- world dataset comprising thousands of multispectral and RGB images in diverse real world and lab conditions.
+Will be published by WACV 2024.